Dynamics of Refugee Return to Syria from Lebanon

 Results and Policy Lessons

-- Less than 30 percent said they expected to be in Syria, but 60 percent said they wished they could be in Syria.
+- While 27 percent said they expected to be in Syria in two years, 59 percent said they wished they could be in Syria.

-- Over 40 percent said they expected to still be in Lebanon, but less than 20 percent said staying in Lebanon would be their ideal choice.
+- Over 40 percent said they expected to still be in Lebanon, but less than 15 percent said they preferred to stay in Lebanon.

-- 20 percent of Syrians said Europe would be their ideal location to live but only 7 percent said they realistically expected to be living in Europe.
+- 20 percent of Syrians said Europe would be their ideal location but only 7 percent said they expected to be living in Europe.

 Policy Lessons